 Others at risk include:

-- stroke or surgery patients who must remain still for long periods of time
+- people must remain still for long periods of

 - people with thyroid disorders

 If you feel stiffness and pain in your

 shoulder, see your doctor.
 A physical exam will help to assess your range of

 motion.
 Your doctor will observe as you perform specific movements and measure